fengbintu/Neural-Networks-on-Silicon/README.md

 - **AEP: An Error-bearing Neural Network Accelerator for Energy Efficiency and Model Protection.** (University of Pittsburgh)
 - AdaLearner: An Adaptive Distributed Mobile Learning System for Neural Networks.
 - MeDNN: A Distributed Mobile System with Enhanced Partition and Deployment for Large-Scale DNNs.
-- TraNNsformer: Neural network transformation for memristive crossbar based neuromorphic system design (Purdue University).
+- TraNNsformer: Neural Network Transformation for Memristive Crossbar based Neuromorphic System Design.
+(Purdue University).
 - A Closed-loop Design to Enhance Weight Stability of Memristor Based Neural Network Chips.
 - ORCHARD: Visual Object Recognition Accelerator Based on Approximate In-Memory Processing.
 (UCSD)